sichensong-99/Analysis-Projects/PROJECT: User Churn Analysis.md

 ![cus-10](https://github.com/sichensong-99/Analysis-Projects/blob/master/Pics/cus-10.png)

 After observation, it is found that the "tenure" of these 11 users are 0 months, which is supposed to be the new users in the current month.
-According to the general experience, even if the user cancel the service within the month of registration, he/she has to pay the current month fee.
+According to the general experience, even if the user cancels the service within the month of registration, he/she has to pay the current month fee.

 Therefore, we need to fill the monthly charges into the total charges, which is in line with the actual situation.